 Anion Gap Calculator

-Enter serum sodium, chloride, bicarbonate, and albumin to calculate the anion gap, albumin-corrected anion gap, delta ratio, and related acid-base metrics.
+Enter serum sodium, chloride, bicarbonate, and albumin levels to calculate the anion gap, albumin-corrected anion gap, delta ratio, and related acid-base metrics.

 Luis GonzalezCreated by Luis GonzalezLast updated: